-• The investment return and inflation assumptions should continue to be monitored and justified on an annual basis.
+- The investment return and inflation assumptions should continue to be monitored and justified on an annual basis. - The latest mortality improvement scale should be considered for future valuations.

 This Annual Review was conducted by OAG staff with the assistance of our consultant, Aon.